shoelace-style/shoelace/docs/components/drawer.md

 ### Contained to an Element

 By default, the drawer slides out of its [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#Identifying_the_containing_block), which is usually the viewport.
-To make the drawer slide out of its parent element, set this prop and add `position: relative` to the parent.
+To make the drawer slide out of its parent element, add the `contained` prop and `position: relative` to the parent.

 ```html preview
 <div